-The Audit Committee has reviewed and discussed the audited financial statements of our Company for the fiscal year ended December 29, 2017 (the "Financial Statements") with both the Company's management and its independent registered public accounting firm, Deloitte & Touche LLP.
-The Audit Committee has discussed with Deloitte & Touche LLP the matters required by the applicable Public Company Accounting Oversight Board standards.
+The Audit Committee has reviewed and discussed the audited financial statements of our Company for the fiscal year ended December 27, 2019 (the "Financial Statements") with both the Company's management and its independent registered public accounting firm, Deloitte & Touche LLP.
+The Audit Committee has discussed with Deloitte & Touche LLP the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board and the Securities and Exchange Commission.
 Our management has represented to the Audit Committee that the Financial Statements were prepared in accordance with accounting principles generally accepted in the United States of America.